ferrettmerr/soundboard/README.md

 # Soundboard demo for TelTech.

-The phone running the application must have phone and data capablities at the same time.
-This can be:
+The phone running the application must have phone and data capablities at the same time:
-Wifi + Call
+* Wifi + Call
-4G + Call
+* 4G + Call
-AT&T may be able to transfer data and call at the same time.
+* AT&T may be able to transfer data and call at the same time (3G + Call).
-Verizon must use 4G + Call or Wifi + Call.
+* Verizon must use 4G + Call or Wifi + Call.

-Make sure to have wireless on when testing the application so the phone has access to a data network.
-4g and call works, 3g and call does not.
-This was the case with Verizon.
-I think AT&T can do 3g data and call.

 ## Architecture
-The following sections describe the overall architecture of the soundboard application
+The following subsections describe the overall architecture of the soundboard application

 ### Call Server

-The call servers purpose is to transfer the call status to the mobile app via push notifications.
-This allows for a much nicer application with loading screens, ability to prevent user errors before they occur and access to features of the API's POST/GET callbacks.
+The Call Server's purpose is to transfer the call status to the mobile app via push notifications and to connect the initial call back to the current phone.
+This allows for a much nicer application with loading screen and access to features of the API's Web callbacks.

 ### Android API Wrapper Around the TelAPI Services

-The API should mirror the python/ruby API's that currently exist.
+The API should mirror the python/ruby API's that currently exists.
-The api should also provide a handler subclass to deal with callbacks from the Call Server. or errors when calling.
+The API should also provide a handler subclass to deal with callbacks from the Call Server and errors that may occur when calling.
 examples:
-	Bad to number
+* Bad to number
-	call went to voicemail
+* call went to voicemail
-	API not responding
+* API not responding
-	Call Server not responding
+* Call Server not responding

 ### Android App